The Fence

 ____________________________________________________________________________

-When I walk through the valley of the shadow
+Now I walk through the valley of the shadow of doubt.

 “A table was set”, I will not forget